tensorchiefs/dl_utils/README.md

   import dl_utils as dl
 ```

-and the use functions within dl_utils by starting with
+and use all functions within dl_utils by starting with
 ```
   dl.
 ```